 Inter-group receivables and payables are unsecured, have no fixed date of repayment and are repayable on demand.
 Amounts owed to Bidvest Services (UK) Limited for settlement of debt at the point of acquisition are interest free.
-For all other amounts owed to group undertakings, an interest rate of 5% is charged on non-trading balances with group undertakings that are not dormant.
+For all other amounts owed to group undertakings, no interest is charged.
+In the prior year, an interest rate of 5% was charged on non-trading balances with group undertakings that were not dormant.